netlify-labs/netlify-plugin-a11y/README.md

 Check for accessibility issues on critical pages of your Netlify website.

+## What does this plugin do?
+By default, it checks **all** your site's pages for violations of WCAG 2.1 level AA, and fail the site build if any a11y issues are found.
 ## Demo

 The demo site is an Eleventy blog containing some pages that have accessibility issues: https://netlify-plugin-a11y-demo.netlify.com/